Execution is the real problem in crypto

 What to build first

-If you are building a crypto trading system from scratch, build the execution stack first.
-Strategy research can use paper trading or a small live sleeve.
-The execution architecture — connectors, state, reconciliation, risk layer — is the part that takes six months to build and two years to harden.
-Start with it.
+Building a crypto trading system from scratch?
+Build the execution stack first.
+Strategy research can limp along on paper trading or a small live sleeve for a while.
+The execution architecture — connectors, state, reconciliation, the risk layer — is the part that takes six months to stand up and a couple of years to actually harden.
+So start there, while you still have the patience for it.

-If you already have a system and it is losing money in ways you cannot attribute to the signal, the problem is almost certainly in the execution stack.
-That is where to look.
-That is where the leaks are.
+And if you already have a system that's bleeding money in ways you can't pin on the signal, I'd bet the problem is in the execution stack.
+That's where I'd look first.
+That's almost always where the leaks are.

 Ignacio Montoya is a systems architect specializing in algorithmic trading infrastructure, financial systems, and digital asset platforms.
 He designs and operates crypto execution systems with unified state, multi-venue routing, and programmatic risk controls.